tongalumina/bioc4010/tut4/README.md

 - Follow the instructions above and finish all the tasks.
 - Try run `dss` command in PyMOL when a structure is loaded and shown in `cartoon` mode.
-- Finish assignment #12 posted on Blackboard.
+- Finish assignment #12 posted on [BrightSpace](https://brightspace.uwindsor.ca).

 ### AlphaFold: Assignment #13
 - Read and follow the instructions of the Jupyter Notebook version of [AlphaFold2 on Google Colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/beta/AlphaFold2_advanced.ipynb)
 - Predict the structure of the sequence in the `fish.9x.ubl.fa` file, which is the putative ubiquitin-like domain of zebrafish Usp9X protein.
+- Calculate the sequence identity of the putative UBL domain of the zebrafish Usp9x with human Usp9x
-- Compare with predicted structure with that of [PDB 5VBD](https://www.rcsb.org/structure/5vbd), align the two structures in PyMOL, describe any difference you see and explain why.
+- Choose the structure ranked number #1, compare with predicted structure with that of [PDB 5VBD](https://www.rcsb.org/structure/5vbd), align the two structures in PyMOL, describe any difference you see and explain why a high sequence identity does not yield an identical structure.

 ## Todo
 - Convert the PyMOL guide into markdown format